Suns rout Bulls, move closer to wrapping up top spot in NBA

 DeMar DeRozan scored 19 points for Chicago, fifth in the Eastern Conference at 41-29.
 Nikola Vucevic added 16 points.
 Coby White had 14, Zach LaVine 12 and Tristan Thompson 11.

-The Suns are 9-4 without point guard Chris Paul.
-He’s out with a fractured right thumb.
-Starting forward and Cam Johnson and sixth-man Jae Crowder also missed the game.
+The Suns are 9-4 without Paul, out since the All-Star break with a fractured right thumb.

 Craig started his second game in place of Crowder, and the forward came through with another strong performance.
 On Wednesday night at Houston, Craig scored 21 points on 8-of-8 shooting, including three 3-pointers, and had 14 rebounds.

+“To get the lead that we got and sustain it, then maintain it throughout the second half was pretty impressive,” Craig said.

-The Bulls lost their third in a row to fall to 2-6 in March.
+For the Bulls, it was more of the same.
+They lost their third in a row to fall to 2-6 in March.
 All the losses in the streak have been on the road, where Chicago is 16-19.
-After a home game, the Bulls play five straight on the road.
+After a home game on Monday, the Bulls play five straight on the road.

+“I don’t want to take anything away from Phoenix or teams we’ve played against, but we’ve got to be able to have a better response when shots aren’t going in,” Chicago coach Billy Donovan said.
+“I thought some of the (Suns’) offensive rebounds in the second quarter really hurt us, and then we started missing shots.
+We gotta develop a resilience when it’s not going well.”

+DeRozan said the team is dealing with some new adversity after a solid season.

 The Suns (48.5%) and Bulls (48.2%) entered Friday as the top field-goal percentage teams in the NBA.
 The Suns bettered their season average, making 56% while the Bulls struggled and made just 41%.